 As Grade 9 students are undoubtedly feeling the pressure to plan their futures, I’ve asked a handful of our experts to look back on their careers and share some sage advice about what they’ve learned on their own journeys.

-Dr. Laurier Schramm, Chief Scientist
+Dr. Laurier Schramm, President Emeritus

 I chose science as my dream, for reasons that mostly turned out to be wrong.
 My high school teachers were discouraging when I told them I wanted to be a research scientist, reasoning a PhD was too difficult to get and it wasn’t worth the effort - but I forged ahead anyway.
 I trained to be a chemistry professor, but then immediately went to work as an industrial scientist, and I once quit a job to avoid going into “management.”